jochasinga/super-fat/chatapp-bookTutorial/README.md

     Step 3: express <name_of_app>
     Step 4: npm install

+    Note: Before running the app, go into app.js and set the port

     For more information see the following tutorial:
     (http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/)

+    Note: When running the app, use nodemon app.js over node.js (https://github.com/remy/nodemon)

 Changing the template engine to EJS